omeriko9/M5Paper_PaperS3_eBookReader/README.md

 ### Book Management
 - EPUB parsing with support for images and chapters
-- Web-based interface for book uploads and WiFi configuration with captive portal, including upload of multiple books with drag & drop in the background
+- Book uploads and settings
+- WebUI: Upload of multiple books at the same time, select what book to read, manage books

 ### Display and Typography
 - Support for Hebrew and Arabic with right-to-left (RTL) text rendering
-- Customizable wallpapers displayed before deep sleep (S3 only)
+- Customizable wallpapers displayed before deep sleep
-- 16-shade grayscale display for improved UI quality on M5PaperS3
+- Utilization of the M5Paper/S3 16-shade grayscale display
 - Custom font support with VLW bitmap fonts
-- SD card support for additional storage and custom fonts (S3 only)
+- SD card support for additional storage and pre-indexing (see below)

 ### Entertainment
 - Built-in games: Minesweeper, Sudoku, Wordle, and MIDI sequencer accessible from the "More" menu

 ### Hardware Integration
 - Hardware abstraction for display, SD card, buzzer, and IMU
-- Highly configurable settings via menuconfig
+- Configurable settings via menuconfig, WebbUI, device and NVM settings

 ### Advanced Features
 - Support for HTML <math> tags (Work in Progress)
+- Background book indexer that won't slow down book browsing

 ## Usage